Maximinodotpy/articles/032 - Conways Game Of Life/_blog/article.md

 We then also run a `setInterval` with our function and we save its returned Id for later so we can also finish it.

 Now let's go over the function that simulates a generation.
 Inside this function we need to use the JSON serialization trick to make an exact copy of the gridData variable.
-We then loop over each cell and find all its neighbours or better said their state and depending on that we set the state of this cell.
+We then loop over each cell and find all its neighbors.
+Depending on that we set the state of this cell.

 ```js
 const copiedGridData = JSON.parse(JSON.stringify(gridData))